CSE237SP2022/project-team1/README.md

 - Store information in a file so that a user can access it later as opposed to losing statistics after ending the program
 - Store food information based on the current day
+- add a ton of common foods to database.csv

 Run Instructions
   1. In a terminal window, clone the repository using the git clone command